-Through community engagement and consultation, the Branch seeks to understand the values of the community, and reflect those values through the implementation of development policies, programs, bylaws and standards.
+Through community engagement and consultation, the Division seeks to understand the values of the community, and reflect those values through the implementation of development policies, programs, bylaws and standards.

-The Planning and Development Branch has five sections that work together to achieve the City's planning goals:
+Planning and Development has five sections that work together to achieve the City's planning goals:

 Development Review Section